ilenhanako/it-kid-book/teenager/start_with_js.md

 More and more styles, mushrooming styles.
 But it is not hygienic.
 So we plucked out all the styles, and put them in CSS file.
 We replaced the `style` with simple `class`
-So we get, a nice and clean page :love:
+So we get, a nice and clean page :heart:
 But it is so boring.
 It is not moving, no animation, no business!
 I want it more functional.
 When you click a button, it should shout or turn the page upside down.
 This is where I need a JavaScript.
 Yay!:sparkles: